Amanpreetkaur0941/Restaurant_sales_analysis_sql/README.md

 - Promote top-selling items as flagship offerings
 - Bundle high-demand mains with complementary sides
 - Optimize low-performing categories
 - Improve staffing based on peak hour trends

+### Conclusion
+For further optimization, stakeholders can leverage these insights to implement targeted promotions, adjust staffing schedules, and enhance menu offerings.
+Continuous monitoring and periodic data updates will ensure decisions remain data-driven and impactful.